 Nero Claudius Drusus was a step son of Emperor Augustus.
 In 13 BCE, Augustus sent Drusus and Tiberius, another one of his step sons, to Germany to help defend the frontier and to expand the Roman Empire beyond the Rhine.

 The same year, Drusus established a military base opposite the mouth of the Main river around which the city of Mogontiacum eventually developed.
 Under his command, Roman armies launched major campaigns, venturing along the Main river and eventually reaching the Elbe river further north.

-The Roman historian Cassius Dio describes the successful general as "… a youth, possessed of so many and such high virtues, as only a mortal human nature could encompass and favour and be able to develop with industry and application".
+The Roman historian Cassius Dio describes the successful general as "… a youth, possessed of so many and such high virtues, as only a mortal human nature could encompass and favour and be able to develop with diligence and application".

 Drusus died in an accident on his way back from one of his conquests in the Elbe area in 9 BCE.
 In honour of the general, the soldiers stationed at Mogontiacum erected a splendid cenotaph known today as Drususstein.
-His body was however buried in Rome in the mausoleum of Emperor Augustus.
+His body was, however, was buried in Rome in the mausoleum of Emperor Augustus.

 In the Middle Ages, the Cenotaph of Drusus was extended to serve as a watchtower.
 It is likely that it already served as a lookout in Roman times after the citadel was constructed.

 Klicken Sie hier, um eine Karte von Google Maps zu laden.
 Dabei werden Daten an Google übertragen.